kelci2017/weed_segmentation_UDA/README.md

 ## Note
 The other codes can be found at [Mendeley Dataset](https://data.mendeley.com/datasets/x8brgg2j28/2).
 You only need to replace the `training_utils.py` file with the one attached here and update other information (e.g., model name, dataset) accordingly.
 Please train the base model first to use the proposed method.
+I already the previous research group.
+This is a quick implementation based on my memory, if you find any bug/typo with this code, please let me know.